 - Tanah Lot Temple: Tanah Lot epitomizes the romantic island of Bali.
 Tanah Lot means land in the sea, a perfect fit for its unique offshore location.
 The silhouette of the Pura Tanah Lot is one of the most popular iconic features of Bali.

 - Trekking to Mountain Batur: The Mount Batur sunrise hike proved to be one of the most incredible experiences you might have to date.
-When breathtaking views, an endorphin rush, and an outdoor experience are what you want.
+When you want breathtaking views, an endorphin rush, and an outdoor experience.

 - Penida Island: Just a 30-minute speedboat ride southeast of the Bali mainland lies Nusa Penida (Penida Island).
 Nusa Penida has a surface area of approximately 202 square kilometers.
 For an island that size, Penida is laden with hidden treasures, exquisite beaches, and lush jungle hills you want to see.

-- Waterfalls and lakes: Bali is not only famous for its beaches, sunsets, and unique culture.
+- Waterfalls and lakes: Bali is not only famous for its beaches, sunsets, and unique culture, but also for these natural attractions.
 The island of the gods offers beautiful lakes and waterfalls spread around the island.
 Ask your local neighbor, waitress, or driver for a hidden gem in the wild.
 You won't be disappointed.

 💡Good to know